-(2) The informant's name may not be disclosed to the accused at this stage of the procedure unless the former explicitly gives their consent to this.
+(2) Without the explicit consent of the informants, their names may not be disclosed to the accused at this stage of the procedure.

+Part five

-Section five Procedure before the committee in the event of suspected academic misconduct
+Procedure before the committee in the event of suspected academic misconduct

-19 Preliminary investigation
+Section 19 Preliminary investigation

-(1) Once the accused's statement has been received, or if the deadline for submitting a statement has expired, as a general rule and subject to due diligence and consideration of all the circumstances incriminating and exonerating the accused individual(s), within six weeks (or within ten weeks outside of term time) the committee for good academic practice will decide:
+(1) Once the accused's statement has been received, or if the deadline for submitting a statement has expired, the committee for good academic practice shall decide, dutifully investigating the facts and taking into account all the circumstances incriminating and exculpating the accused, as a rule within six weeks (within ten weeks outside of lecture periods)

-- whether the preliminary investigation procedure should be terminated, informing the accused and informant of the reasons for this, because the suspicion of academic misconduct has not been adequately confirmed or alleged academic misconduct has been fully cleared up or it has been deemed not to be particularly serious, or - 2. the accused and informant declare the matter to be settled, or - 3. whether the preliminary investigation needs to be transferred to a formal investigation for further clarification and consideration.
+- whether the preliminary investigation should be terminated, informing the accused and the informant of the reasons, because the alleged academic misconduct has not been adequately confirmed or it has been fully clarified or it has been deemed not to be particularly serious, or - 2. the accused and informant declare the matter to be settled, or

+3. whether the preliminary investigation needs to be transferred to a formal investigation for further clarification and consideration.

-Section 21.4 shall apply mutatis mutandis.
+Section 21.4 will apply mutatis mutandis.

-(2) If the informant disagrees with the termination of the preliminary investigation procedure, they are entitled to submit their objection, in writing or verbally, to the chair of the committee for good academic practice within four weeks.
-The committee for good academic practice shall deliberate and decide on the objections in corresponding application of Section 19.1, if necessary after consulting the accused for a second time.
+(2) If the informant disagrees with the termination of the preliminary investigation, they are entitled to submit their objection, in writing or verbally, within four weeks to the Chair of the committee for good academic practice.
+The committee for good academic practice shall deliberate and decide on the objections in corresponding application of paragraph 1, if necessary after hearing the accused again.
 The accused and the informant shall be informed of the decision.